Vine House Farm - What to Feed

 Increasingly, suet pellets are being purchased and fed as a more cost-effective alternative to peanuts.
 In addition, Vine House Farm Suet Pellets are manufactured in the UK, so therefore carry less of a carbon footprint to imported peanuts (which typically come from China, Argentina and the USA).

 With live foods we’re talking about Mealworms, Mini Mealworms and Wax Worms.
 Of course some people reading this will already be put off by the thought of all those little wiggly creatures – don’t be!!
 Yes the first time you open the packet and put them out in a special feeder it can be a bit odd, but you’ll soon get used to it.
+Lucy shows you more about feeding live food in our latest video here.
 But in any event, the benefit to your garden birds, particularly during the fledgling season, is so great that it’s worth even the most squeamish bird-lover putting up with them.
 To understand just how valuable live foods can be to garden bird populations, we asked one of our customers to tell their tale of success…

 “About six years ago I moved to a village in South Northamptonshire which had a relatively small population of House Sparrows.
 The issue wasn’t a lack of breeding sites – the village was full of old properties and farm buildings which would both be ideal – but more, it seemed to me, a lack of food.
 The reason for this was intensive farming and an obsessively tidy farmer (his farm was the main one in the village) who sprayed and killed every weed around his farm buildings.
 So I decided action was needed and started a weekly order of live mealworms throughout the fledging season.
 The result?
 In 4 years I roughly quadrupled the population of House Sparrows.”
 Roger in Ascote, Northamptonshire.